-If you are new to the route, please attempt to it during daylight hours, noting each stop location as described.
-Things look different in the dark and a daylight expedition is always an asset.
 If you own or can borrow a Geographic Positioning System (GPS), we strongly recommend that you take it with you on your scouting expedition or actual survey.
-At a minimum, we would like to know the position of the first and last stops on your route.
+At a minimum, we would like to know the latitude and longitude of the first and last stops on your route.
 We would prefer that all positions are reported using the NAD83 reference system; please indicate if your GPS uses a different system (e.g. NAD27).
 Coordinates should be recorded in degree decimal format (e.g. 45.56783° N, 67.10332° S).
 If the GPS you are using is not set to give coordinates in this format see your unit's manual about how to change the display settings.

-Along each route, stops should be located every 2 km as much as possible.
+Along each route, stops should be located every 1.6 km as much as possible.
 However, stops should be moved if they are dangerous (e.g. on a curve) or too noisy (e.g. near a house with a loud dog, beside a loud river or creek, etc.).
 Also, if a stop falls in an open area (e.g. an agricultural field, or in the middle of a town), please move it to the nearest available forested location.
 Forest on only one side of the road is fine; you will simply direct your playback to that side of the road.
-If you need to adjust the station spacing, please ensure that the stations are at least 2 km apart; you may lengthen the distance between stops, but please do not shorten it.
+If you need to adjust the station spacing, please ensure that the stations are at least 1.6 km apart; you may lengthen the distance between stops, but please do not shorten it.
 Also, please keep in mind the following general requirements:

-1. The route should pass through mostly-forested habitat.
+- 1. The route should pass through mostly-forested habitat.
 If the route is on a road that is heavily settled with many houses or farms, it may not be suitable.
 Dogs often respond to the owl playback and make it difficult to hear any owls that might be calling back.
-If your route falls on a road that has a lot of homes (e.g. several per kilometre on average), it is probably not suitable.

-- 2. The road(s) followed on the route should be permanent roads, which will likely be available for surveying in future years.
+If your route falls on a road that has a lot of homes (e.g. several per kilometre on average), it is probably not suitable. - 2.
+The road(s) followed on the route should be permanent roads, which will likely be available for surveying in future years.
 Roads should be accessible in April.
 If you're not sure if a road is accessible in April (it might be too muddy or wet, and you may require a 4WD vehicle), ask someone who lives nearby! - 3.
 The route should follow secondary roads with little traffic and sufficient safe points for stopping.
 Generally, a road that has constant traffic is not suitable for the owl survey, as it is neither safe nor easy to hear owls when cars and trucks are constantly passing.

 If you find that your route does not fit one or more of the above requirements, please contact the survey coordinator who will choose a new route for you.
+Any knowledge you could provide on the suitability of roads in the area would help us to pick a better route.